 Kiwi deaths have been caused by pet dogs on daytime walks and by dogs not tied up at night, at home or camping.
 Cats and mustelids (ferrets, stoats and weasels) are also predators of kiwi.

 The Whangarei Kiwi Sanctuary Study from 2000-2005 showed dogs were responsible for 42 % of kiwi deaths including 69 % of adult kiwi deaths.
-The effective control of dogs is identified as the most critical part in ensuring the survival of kiwi.
+While the effective control of dogs is identified as the most critical part in ensuring the survival of kiwi, cats are attracted to the same kinds of wildlife.